Stephen Snyder-Hill: Marriage Equality Lawsuit against the DOD

 and lent their story to a video produced by the advocacy group Freedom to Marry supporting marriage equality.

 CBUS of Love

-On June 21, 2013, Snyder-Hill and his husband Joshua arranged to have 25 LGBT couples married on the steps of the US Supreme Court right before the DOMA judgment.
+On June 21, 2013, Snyder-Hill and his husband Joshua arranged to have 25 LGBTQ couples married on the steps of the US Supreme Court right before the DOMA judgment.
 They were all married on the building's steps.
 During the ceremony, a guard said that they were not allowed to protest and could not be let on the grounds of the US Supreme Court as a group.
 Snyder-Hill resisted, saying, "By God, nothing is preventing each couple from walking up there as a couple."
 After the couples were married, they walked down the steps of the Supreme Court as Snyder-Hill and Joshua read out their married names.
 The event attracted media and news coverage from their local Columbus News, to newspapers such as the Washington Blade.